ldijkman/ESPxWebFlMgr/README.md

 arduino ide=>file=>examples=>ESP8266 Web File Manager => ESP8266basic   example

 line 46 fill ssid and pasword for your wifirouter connection

 ---
-This is a fork from original
+This is a fork from original FileManager

+original https://github.com/holgerlembke/ESPxWebFlMgr
 ---

 would like to run this on espasyncwebserver for Electra https://github.com/ldijkman/randomnerd_esp32_wifi_manager

-original https://github.com/holgerlembke/ESPxWebFlMgr

 * Manage your files with a simple web based interface.
 * Supports Arduino ESP8266 and Arduino ESP32.